eriknn/ha-pax_ble/README.md

 ## Add device

-The integration supports discovery of devices, so any fans should be automatically discovered.
+The integration supports discovery of devices, but only for Calima (until someone tells me how I can add multiple device-types in manifest "local_name", or if there's another way...
-If not you may try to add it manually through the integration configuration.
+If discovery doesn't work you may try to add it manually through the integration configuration.
+PIN code is necessary to allow commands to be sent.
+For the Calima, you'll find this written on the fan motor (remove rrom base)

 ## Sensor data